 1. Payment by mail should be sent to P. O. Box 8509, Ukiah, Ca. 95482-8509.
 Write your docket number or account number on your check as well as on all correspondence.
 Make checks or money orders payable to Mendocino County Collections at the above address.
 To receive a copy of your receipt you must include a self-addressed stamped envelope.

 2. Payment in the office: For payments in the office see the Court Collection department located in the County Administration building at 501 Low Gap Rd, Room 1060.
 You may pay by cash, check, money order, debit or credit card.
-There is no fee for debit or credit card payments made in the Collections office.
 Collections will not accept payment by coin (Government Code 24353).

-Have your account number ready when making your payment.
+Have your debtor number ready when making your payment.
 If you do not have this information, contact the Collection department for your amount due and your account number.

 Failure to pay your account by the due date may result in one or more of the following: